arielfr/baseSpringMVC/README.md

-baseSpringMVC
+Base Spring MVC + Spring Security Project
 =============

-Base Spring MVC + Spring Security Project
+This would be a base project using Spring MVC and Spring Security